 The initial game plan

-Last time I talked about how we selected the target technology stack for our GraphQL project with an extensive risk analysis and prototype phase.
+project with an extensive risk analysis and prototype phase.
 I spent roughly 3m on the project preparation.
-In March 2017 my colleague Alexis and myself began actually working on the real thing, the infrastructure that’s now called XING One.
-Todays post will be mostly about how we approached the implementation part of the project.
+In March 2017 my colleague Alexis and myself began actually working on the real thing, the infrastructure that’s now called XING One

 Everybody who’s done larger IT projects has probably experienced first hand how volatile and short-lived plans often are.
 It’s almost impossible to predict the future (though we often behave as this isn’t the case).
 In reality even highly experienced experts usually suck at predicting the future.